CAF clubs of the 20th century

-On 31 December 2000 the CAF has published that Al Ahly SC is CAF African team of the Century.
+On 31 December 2000 the CAF has published that Al Ahly SC is CAF African Club of the Century.

 Ranking

 The ranking was calculated by the exclusively on the basis of performance by African teams throughout their participation in CAF club competitions (from the quarter-finals to final) from 1964 to 2000.
-Clubs' performance from the group stage of the Champions League, international competition run by CAF since 1997, have been included.
+Clubs' performance from the Group Stage of the Champions League, international competition run by CAF since 1997, have been included.
 Regional competitions organized by football associations members to the organization has not been considered.
 Clubs' performance on the first edition of the FIFA Club World Cup, held in Brazil in January 2000, has been included in the ranking.

 CAF's classification of African clubs is made on the following basis: